RossAscends/STMP/README.md

 popd
 ```

-> **IMPORTANT:** STMP assumes you have [BasicAuthentication enabled on your ST server](https://docs.sillytavern.app/usage/remoteconnections/#http-basic-authentication).
+> **IMPORTANT:** While it is optional, STMP supports (and encourages) having [BasicAuthentication enabled on your ST server](https://docs.sillytavern.app/usage/remoteconnections/#http-basic-authentication).

 > Input your ST Authentication `username:pass` into `secrets.json` on the appropriate line between the quotation marks.